Skip to Main Content

 As a United States citizen, it is your right and civic duty to vote, contact your representatives, and contact other government officials to express your informed opinion on current and potential legislation, national issues, local needs, etc. Use this guide to identify and contact federal, state, local officals.

-More information about these election—including locations, dates, times, and candidates—can be found at the Denton County Elections Office website.
+More information about this election—including locations, dates, times, and candidates—can be found at the Denton County Elections Office website.

 Why Voting and Civic Engagement is Important in the U.S.